aertje/semaphore/README.md

 The steps are as follows:

-- Create a new scheduler with an optional maximum concurrency limit.
+- Create a new semaphore with an optional maximum concurrency limit.

 Then, for each task to be prioritised:

-- Register a task with the scheduler using the `Wait` method.
+- Register a task with the semaphore using the `Acquire` method.
 This will block until the task can be executed.
-It returns a function that should be called to signal the completion of the task.
 - Execute the task.
-- Call the function returned from the call to `Wait` to signal the completion of the task to the scheduler.
+- Call the `Release` method to signal the completion of the task to the semaphore.

-Note the importance of calling the function returned by `Wait` to signal the completion of the task.
-This is necessary to allow other tasks to be executed by the scheduler.
+Note the importance of calling the `Release` method to signal the completion of the task.
+This is necessary to allow other tasks to be executed by the semaphore.

-If the context needs to be taken into account in order to support cancellation, the `WaitContext` method can be used instead.
+If the context needs to be taken into account in order to support cancellation, the `AcquireContext` method can be used instead.

 ## Example use case: Prioritizing `/alive` endpoint

-In this example, we will create a scheduler that prioritises an `/alive` endpoint over other endpoints.
+In this example, we will create a semaphore that prioritises an `/alive` endpoint over other endpoints.
 This is useful in scenarios where the `/alive` endpoint is critical and needs to be executed before other endpoints.

-It also demonstrates use of the `WaitContext` method to support context cancellation.
+It also demonstrates use of the `AcquireContext` method to support context cancellation.
 This is useful in scenarios where the client cancels the request, and the server should dispose of the task.

 ```go
 package main